-- All equalities and monitoring forms must be removed and filed separately before any longlisting occurs. - For roles attracting a large number of applicants, usually viewed as 40 or more, a longlisting process can be used to sift the initial tranche of application forms.
-This process can include such simple details as to whether the form was completed correctly, included a large number of spelling mistakes, the personal statement section was very short, or where not all of the required forms are returned.
+All equalities and monitoring forms must be removed and filed separately before any longlisting occurs.

+For roles attracting a large number of applicants, usually viewed as 40 or more, a longlisting process can be used to sift the initial tranche of application forms.
+This process can include such simple details as to whether the form was completed correctly, it included spelling mistakes, the personal statement section was very short, or where not all of the required forms are returned.
 This process can be omitted if applicant numbers are manageable.